shanest/shanest.github.io/content/photos/index.md

   - url: ./CascadeLayers.jpg
     title: "Layers in the Cascade Mountains, prominently featuring Glacier Peak and Ranier"
     alt: "Layers in the Cascade Mountains, prominently featuring Glacier Peak and Ranier.
 As seen from the west ridge of Forbidden Peak.
 09/06/22"
+  - url: ./Triad-back.jpg
+    title: "Looking at the backside Triad from the back"
+    alt: "The back-side of the Triad, as seen from the Marble Creek cirque, nearing the Dorado Needle, in North Cascades National Park.
+The Kumquat couloir is on the far right side.
+04/14/24"
 ---

 I am a thoroughly amateur photographer with no special training or equipment, but do enjoy taking photographs, especially while on outdoor adventures.
 Here are a few random ones that have caught my eye over the years.
 This page/section is a work in progress, which may or may not become more organized over time.